“Come for the racing, stay for the pie.”

 Boat trailers, car top scullers, race officials and handicapped parking is available at the ACBA Boathouse, 1900 M Street SE, Washington, DC 20003

 Parking for rowers and spectators will be at the Maritime Plaza parking lot.
 The parking lot is on M Street before you get to the boathouse.
 The address for the Maritime Parking Lot is 1201 M St SE, Washington, DC 20003.
 The parking lot is a 3/4 mile walk to the boathouse.
+A shuttle service will be provided.

 Best Apple Pie Contest